Johannes7k75/RPi-Watcher/README.md

 -   `ACTIVITY`, the activity of the bot.
 -   `LOG CHANNEL`, the channel where the Bot log when he goes online
 -   `BOT OWNER ID`, the ID of the Bot Owner, so your ID
+-	`RANDOM`, the color or leave it RANDOM

 Then type in the console `npm install` to install all dependencies.